antonylewis/coursera_getting_and_cleaning_data/README.md

 Plus the data itself:

-4) tidy_set.csv - the tidy dataset
+4) tidy_set.txt - the tidy dataset in csv format

-5) averages.csv - the second tidy data set with the average of each variable for each activity and each subject
+5) averages.txt - the second tidy data set with the average of each variable for each activity and each subject in csv format